|

 (1989-1992) under the tutelage of

 anthropologist-Latin Americanist George A. Collier.
-It was my
+My

 subsequent six-year residence (1994-2000) in Comitán, Chiapas,

-however, that allowed me to truly master the Spanish language,
+allowed me to truly master the Spanish language,

 acquire in-depth knowledge of local culture, and build strong